RSS

 Vistage NYC Metro CEO Group Overview

-The one group to whom you continually entrust your most sensitive issues and get really powerful, useful feedback: fresh perspective, fresh ideas or validation.
-A group that is there for each other.
+This was the one group to whom members continually entrusted their most sensitive issues and get really powerful, useful feedback: fresh perspective, fresh ideas or validation.
+A group that is still there for each other even after disbanding.

-Meetings you never want to miss because of the constant flow of solutions that save you time and effort.
+Meetings no one ever wanted to miss because of the constant flow of solutions that save time and effort.
 And because they are energizing and fun.

 Representing: